Copywriting for Audience Engagement

 Example: 3 Things You Must Do to Get Rock Hard Abs

 This is a great example because the number is small, so the reader believes it will be easy to do.
 If they want rock hard abs, they’re going to want to see these three things because three seems so simple.
+Get plr fitness articles that focuses on how to get rock hard abs and keep posting it to your blog to entice your read to keep coming back.

 Emotion is part of your brand voice.
 So, do this carefully.
 Is your brand voice casual, happy, professional, cheerful, or something else?
 Whatever your normal brand voice is will dictate the type of writing you use to influence your audience.
 Your voice should encompass the language that your target audience uses.
 Emotional headlines will get more shares if you get this right.